nandhu88/nop-test-automation/README.md

 ## Build with

-This project is build with below frameworks/libraries for checking the order placement.
+This project is build with below frameworks/libraries.

 * Cypress
 * Cucumber Framework
+* POM

 ## Getting started